vtex/delivery-packages/README.md

 #### address

-The `address` used for that package.
+The `address` used for that parcel.
 If it is a pickup point, the address of the pickup point is returned.

 #### pickupFriendlyName

-If the package is delivered to a pickup point, this field has its friendly name.
+If the parcel is delivered to a pickup point, this field has its friendly name.

 #### items

-The items of the package.
+The items of the parcel.

 #### seller

-The seller of the package.
+The seller of the parcel.

 #### package